crossbrowsertesting/selenium-js-mocha/readme.md

 Take a look at `login.js` and you'll see a very similar structure.

+## Running tests

+To run your tests, just navigate to the root project folder and run `$ mocha`.
+It's that easy!

 ## Help!

 If you got stuck, or something doesn't make sense, don't worry!
 Just shoot an email to info@crossbrowsertesting.com and we'll help you out.